syncfusion-content/ej2-sparkline-docs/ej2-javascript/sparkline/ts/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Import the Syncfusion CSS styles

-Syncfusion JavaScript controls come with [built-in themes](https://ej2.syncfusion.com/documentation/appearance/theme/), which are available in the installed packages.
-It's easy to adapt the Syncfusion JavaScript controls to match the style of your application by referring to one of the built-in themes.

-The quickstart application is preconfigured to use the `Material` theme in the `~/src/styles/styles.css` file, as shown below:

-{% tabs %}
-{% highlight css tabtitle="style.css" %}

-@import "../../node_modules/@syncfusion/ej2/material.css";

-{% endhighlight %}
-{% endtabs %}

-> You can check out the [themes](https://ej2.syncfusion.com/documentation/appearance/theme/) section to know more about built-in themes and CSS reference for individual controls.

 ## Add sparkline to project

 Add an HTML div element for map into your `index.html`. `[src/index.html]`